uvray46/Hospital-Operations-Analysis/README.md

 ## 6. Conclusion
-The project demonstrates the role of an Analytics Administrator in transforming raw healthcare data into actionable insights.
+The project demonstrates the importance of transforming raw healthcare data into actionable insights.
 Through schema design, SQL KPIs, and Power BI visualization, the analysis highlights balanced admissions, diversified revenue sources, and efficiency challenges in patient LOS.

 Future enhancements could include advanced analytics and integration into ITaaS systems for continuous monitoring.